Madonna posted a video tribute to George Floyd and it didn't go down well

-Kneeling on Floyd’s neck as he died, the singer tweeted a two-minute clip of his son David Banda on Thursday, dancing to the song “They Don’t Care About Us” by Michael Jackson.
+Furious over footage showing a police officer kneeling on his deathbed, the singer tweeted a two-minute clip of his son David Banda on Thursday, dancing to the song “They Don’t Care About Us” by Michael Jackson.

 She wrote in the caption: “My son David Dance travels around the world to pay tribute and tribute to George and his family and all the racism and discrimination that is happening daily in America.